 Would I Go Back?

 There was nothing glaringly bad about the hotel that wouldn’t make me stay there again.
 Kendal is a pretty town with lots of amenities and makes a good base if you want to explore the Lake District.
-Windermere is a 15 minute train ride, and where I’m headed next, while Oxenholme, a larger train hub, is a 5 minute train ride from Kendal.
+Windermere, where I’m headed next, is a 15 minute train ride away, and Oxenholme, a larger train hub, is a 5 minute train ride from Kendal.